George Armstrong (Manitoba politician): Election

-For this election, following a change in the province's electoral laws, Winnipeg became a single constituency which elected ten members to the legislature by single transferable vote (STV).
+For this election, following a change in the province's electoral laws, Winnipeg became a city-wide constituency that elected ten members to the legislature by single transferable vote (STV).
 Labour and the SPC joined with two other parties for a slate of ten candidates, and ran a united campaign.
 Armstrong, still serving his prison sentence, finished third on the first count and was declared elected to the city's eighth position on the final count.
 He served in the legislature with the labour group under F. J. Dixon's leadership.
 Despite their philosophical differences, Dixon and Armstrong were able to cooperate with one another in this period.

 The Socialist Party of Canada split in 1921, with many of its members joining the newly formed Communist Party.
 Armstrong remained a member of the SPC, even though the party was having difficulty maintaining a national presence by this time.
 During the 1922 provincial election, Armstrong was frequently heckled by Communist candidates who accused him of being a "sell out" to the social gospellers in the mainstream labour movement.
 He finished ninth on the first count, but fell behind on transfers and failed to win a seat.
 The SPC ceased to exist a few years later, and Armstrong withdrew from provincial politics for a time.